JinmingZhuang/Charming/README.md

 [![DOI](https://zenodo.org/badge/556002569.svg)](https://zenodo.org/badge/latestdoi/556002569)<br/>
 # CHARM
 ## Overview
-In this repo, we provide multiple heterogeneous Charming accelerators on AMD Versal VCK190 platform for general-purpose Matrix-Matrix Multiplication(GEMM) applications including BERT for natural language processing, NCF for recommendations, ViT for vision classification, MLP for multi-layer perceptron classification or regression.
+In this repo, we provide multiple heterogeneous CHARM accelerators on AMD Versal VCK190 platform for general-purpose Matrix-Matrix Multiplication(GEMM) applications including BERT for natural language processing, NCF for recommendations, ViT for vision classification, MLP for multi-layer perceptron classification or regression.

 To resolve the inconsistency of massive computation resources on Versal within one monolithic accelerator and various small sizes MM layers in the aforementioned applications, we propose multiple diverse MM accelerator architectures, namely, one monolithic acc, one specilized acc, eight duplicated accs and two diverse accs.